 There are three internal registers which control the overall operation of the SPI interface.
-These are the SIMD data register and two registers SIMC0 and SIMC2.
-Note that the SIMC1 register is only used by the I2C interface.
+These are the SIMD data register and two control registers, SIMC0 and SIMC2.
+Note that the SIMC2 and SIMD registers and their POR values are only available when the SPI mode is selected by properly configuring the UMD and SIM2~SIM0 bits in the SIMC0 register.

-Register В Bit
+Register Bit

 Name 7 6 5 4 3 2 1 0

-SIMC0 SIM2 SIM1 SIM0 SIMDEB1 SIMDEB0 SIMEN SIMICF
+SIMC0 SIM2 SIM1 SIM0 UMD SIMDEB1 SIMDEB0 SIMEN SIMICF

 SIMC2 D7 D6 CKPOLB CKEG MLS CSEN WCOL TRF

 SIMD D7 D6 D5 D4 D3 D2 D1 D0